zealfire/openconnect/README.md

 openconnect
 =================
-The reason behind developing this tool was to ease the process of connecting to VPN.
-My daily work required me to connect to a VPN, Cisco AnyConnect client was the obvious choice but I was facing some issues installing the same in Ubuntu so instead I choose openconnect.
-Using this I am able to connect to VPN via few mouse clicks.
+The reason behind developing this project was to ease the process of connecting to VPN.
+In my daily work I constantly required a VPN connection, Cisco AnyConnect client was the obvious choice but because I was facing some issues installing the same in ubuntu so instead I choose openconnect.
+After following below mentioned step, I am now able to get connected to a vpn using few mouse clicks.

 ## System Requirements ##